WebAhead/master-reference/coursebook/week-7/project.md

 ## Project
 ### Task
-Create a CMS (Content Management System) - a website which allows you to manage your site's content without any technical training.
-But what does "managing" your content mean?
-Essentially, this boils down to performing CRUD operations (CREATE, READ, UPDATE & DELETE) on your site's content.

 You are free to create any kind of site that you like, so get creative!
 But if your team is really stuck, there are [some examples below](#examples).